MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/filter-dossier-instances/workflow-sample.md

 ---
-title: Workflow Sample - Apply Filters to a Dossier
+title: Workflow sample - Apply filters to a dossier
-sidebar_label: Apply Filters to a Dossier
+sidebar_label: Apply filters to a dossier
 description: In this workflow, you create an instance of a dossier using the filter selections originally defined for the dossier.
 You then change the values for the filter selections and re-execute the dossier instance with the new values.
 As a way to see the results of each filter, you export the dossier instance to PDF.
 ---